People's Liberation Army Navy Surface Force: Development

 Following the designing and building of the Pattani class corvette for the Royal Thai Navy in the mid-2000s, speculation of a domestic variant of the design was rife.
 The speculations were confirmed in November 2010 during a visit by Maj.
 Gen. Wang Junli, Deputy commander of the Hong Kong Garrison and the Hong Kong University's Vice-Chancellor Tsui Lap-chee when a model of the Type 056 was presented.
 The first ship was launched in May 2012.

-Though the Type 056 appears in the 21st century, the design concept can be referred to as early as the 1980s, when the PLAN were considering developing a larger patrol ship to replace the Type 037 to improve the living conditions on the ship, which was firstly called by Type 038.
+Though the Type 056 appears in the 21st century, the design concept can be referred to as early as the 1980s, when the PLAN were considering developing a larger patrol ship to replace the Type 037 corvette to improve the living conditions on the ship, which was firstly called by Type 038.
 However, this concept was not realized until the appearance of Type 056 in 2012 due to the shortage of funds.

 The Type 056 has a stealthy hull design with sloped surface and a reduced superstructure clutter.
 There is a helipad at the stern for a light helicopter but has no organic helicopter support facilities.
 The main anti-ship armament consists of YJ-83 sea-skimming anti-ship cruise missiles in two twin-cell launchers.
 The primary anti-aircraft armament is one FL-3000N short range missile system with 8 rounds.
 A 76 mm main gun based on a Russian AK-176 is mounted forward.
 2 triple torpedo tubes are mounted for ASW operations.
 Type 056 is the first Chinese warship with modular design, which makes it cover the roles from OPV to multi-role frigate.
 The PLAN used versions may include patrol type, ASW type, ASuW type, AAW type and commander type; while the export versions can be quite differently fitted according to consumer's requirement.
 For the moment, at least 3 variants of Type 056 for export exist with the same design of hull but varying bridge designs and armament layouts.
-A total of 20 corvettes are initially planned, but it is expected that anywhere up-to 60 corvettes could be eventually brought into active service.
+A total of 20 corvettes were initially planned, but it was expected that anywhere up to 60 corvettes could be eventually brought into active service with the PLAN.

-At present, there are 2 variants of the Jiangdao-class in PLAN service - Type 056 and Type 056A.
+Originally, there were 2 variants of the Jiangdao-class in PLAN service - Type 056 and Type 056A.
 The main difference between the 2 variants is the addition of towed passive sonar line array and towed active variable depth sonar on Type 056A, giving this variant a significant ASW capability.
 The breakdown of numbers of the 2 variants is 22 Type 056 and 50 Type 056A, totaling 72 vessels across the 2 variants.
-Some Type 056 have been retired and are being transferred to the Chinese Coast Guard (CCG).
+All 22 of the original Type 056 have been retired from the PLAN and have been transferred to the Chinese Coast Guard (CCG).
 This move is expected to significantly boost Chinese Coast Guard capabilities.
+All 50 of the Type 056A have been commissioned and remain active in PLAN service.